 22. Blue-Ringed Octopus

-This tiny little octopus is one of the deadliest animal species on the planet!
-They are only about 12 inches long when stretched out.
-They typically live on coral reefs in the Pacific and Indian Oceans and their bite can be lethal to humans!
+Despite its size of only about 12 inches long, this tiny little octopus is one of the deadliest animal species on the planet!
+If you’re swimming around coral reefs in the Pacific and Indian Oceans, keep your eye out as their bite can be lethal to humans!

 Learn More: Natural History Museum